HackBulgaria/Programming101-2/week0/data-structures.md

 TypeError: 'tuple' object does not support item assignment
 ```

 The interface is identical to a list's.
-You can see it action [here](https://docs.python.org/3.4/tutorial/datastructures.html#tuples-and-sequences)
+You can see it in action [here](https://docs.python.org/3.4/tutorial/datastructures.html#tuples-and-sequences)

 ## Set